KacSz123/avr_exercises/led/README.md

-Some simple exercises with I/O ports.
+Some simple exercises with I/O ports on ATmega32 and board EDU ARE0021/ARE0024 from ARE company.